All Episodes

 I can't do this.

-Um and I decided that the only way to find that out was to try and fail.
+And I decided that the only way to find that out was to try and fail.

-And I tried the next day and did not reach equilibrium.
+And I tried the next day.

-But I got close enough that I wasn't gonna quit.
+and did not reach equilibrium, but I got close enough that I wasn't going to quit.

-And it's I think also in part the reason that there is nothing that you can do with the remainder of the day.
+And it's, I think, also in part the reason that there is nothing that you can do with the remainder of the day.

-So I started I discovered a quirk for myself.
+So I started, I discovered a quirk for myself.

 Apologies.

-You gotta get this long hike done.
+You got to get this long hike done.

-Or you could go fast, suffer more and have more recovery time.
+You could go slow, suffer less, but for more hours, or you could go fast, suffer more, and have more recovery time.

 And that was definitely my preference each and every day was to get to the recovery point faster and use those hours to get back to equilibrium.